Ear Tubes Treatment in Peoria, IL

 Typically, ear tubes will remain in place for 6-18 months.
 These tubes may need to be removed during another procedure, or replacement ear tubes may need to be continually placed for ongoing treatment of various ear complications and conditions.

-To determine if ear tubes are right for you, contact Peoria Ear, Nose, & Throat Group to meet with our board-certified ENTs.
-To schedule an appointment at our ENT clinic in Peoria, IL, please call (309) 589-5900 today.
+If you or your child are experiencing chronic ear infections and are looking for treatment, contact Peoria Ear, Nose, & Throat Group to meet with our board-certified ENTs and determine if ear tubes are the solution for you.
+To schedule a consultation at our ENT clinic in Peoria, IL, please call (309) 589-5900 today.

 Common Uses for Ear Tubes